j-c-cook/c-can/README.md

 # c-can

-A controller area network (CAN) library for written in C.
+A controller area network (CAN) library written in C.

 ## Background